GunayAnach/ESP32_ReflowOvenController/README.md

 * Webapp to monitor the the temperatures and start and stop the reflow Programm
 * stores up to 30 temperature profiles in EEPROM
 * configurable PID-parameters
-* simple, small hardware to drive loads up to 600V and up to 8A (just schamatic at the moment)
+* simple, small hardware to drive loads up to 600V and up to 8A (just schametic at the moment)
 * hardware can
   * measure two temperatures independently
   * drive two AC loads, such as heater and fan
 * could also be used for slow coockers
-* Manual power contoll
+* Manual power controll
 * *Please Note*: Recommend ARDUINO 1.8.9
-* Libraries included in the Projekt folder to avoid problems with versions (c) 2019 Patrick Knödel reflow@im-pro.at in part based on:
+* Libraries included in the Projekt folder to avoid problems with versions (c) 2019 Patrick Knöbel reflow@im-pro.at in part based on:
 (c) 2014 Karl Pitrich <karl@pitrich.com>
 (c) 2013 Ed Simmons <ed@estechnical.co.uk>